 There was a time when Sandhammaren was known as the area where ships most often ran aground when sailing around Sweden’s southernmost tip.
 Today it’s possibly the largest graveyard for ships and boats in Sweden.
 Which is why there is a lighthouse dating from the 1860s, and Sweden’s oldest lifeboat station from 1892.
 Guided tours of the lighthouse are available during summer months.
 If you’re hungry you can buy food at the kiosk.

-Good to know!
+Good to know

-Parking spaces can be hard to find if you don’t arrive early on the busiest days in July.
-One tip is to head for the western beach, at Tyge Å. Turn off the coast road towards Backåkra, and then follow the road down to the beach.
-There is an unsigned naturist spot at Hagestad.
+Parking spaces can be hard to find if you come on the busiest days in July.
+As a tip, head for the western beach at Tyge Å. Turn off the coast road towards Backåkra, and follow the road down to the beach.
+Note that there is an unsigned naturist spot at Hagestad.